kfillpot/Portfolio/README.md

-# Week 18 - Updated Portfolio
+# Portfolio

-If you would like to see deployed, please click this link:  https://kfillpot.github.io/UpdatedPortfolio/
+If you woud like to see the portfolio deployed, please click link : https://kfillpot.github.io/Portfolio/ .

 # Things that need to be adjusted

-  1. Download link needs to actually download resume
+  1. Download link needs to actually download resume - currently changed it so it opens a second tab where the resume can be downloaded.
   2. Resume information needs to be changed
    a.
 Going to send to career services, as I do not have any real world coding experience.
   3. Working on getting the contact form working properly.
 Currently does not send anywhere.